Yao-Shao/Waymo_Kitti_Adapter/README.md

 ### Calib

 ```
-P0-P4 : intrinsic matrix for each cameral
+P0-P4 : intrinsic matrix for each camera
 R0_rect : rectify matrix
-Tr_velo_to_cam_0 - Tr_velo_to_cam_4 : transformation matrix from vehicle frame to cameral frame
+Tr_velo_to_cam_0 - Tr_velo_to_cam_4 : transformation matrix from vehicle frame to camera frame
 ```

 ### Image